-The South Landfill is regulated by the Ministry of Environment, Conservation and Parks (MECP) under ECA No. 0972-52HQJS.
-It operates Monday to Saturday from 8:00 a.m. to 5:00 p.m. and is closed on Sundays and statutory holidays, including civic holidays.
+The South Landfill is regulated by the Ministry of Environment, Conservation and Parks (MECP) under ECA No. 0084-78RKAM.
+It is approved to operate Monday to Friday from 7:00 a.m. to 7:00 p.m., Saturdays from 7:00 am to 1:00 pm with additional permissions for holidays and equipment operations, but no waste receipt, related to daily site preparation and closure activities and emergency conditions related to extreme weather events or emergencies.

-The South Landfill site is a modern and highly engineered site consisting of a double composite liner system designed in accordance with O. Reg.
+The South Landfill is a modern and highly engineered site consisting of a double composite liner system designed in accordance with O. Reg.
 232/98: Landfilling Sites (Figure 2.1).
 Additionally, the hydrogeologic setting at the site provides an inward groundwater gradient (i.e., hydraulic trap design) that offers a robust groundwater protection contingency measure.